joeyb/joeyb.github.io/_posts/2015-10-07-real-world-dependency-injection.md

 so I'll skip the overview and assume that you are familiar with both concepts.

 Most devs that I know who are familiar with DI tend to have strong feelings about it.
 Many of those feelings are negative because they've seen how easy it is to abuse DI.
-This is definitely a great power, great responsibility scenario, and using DI successfully requires a thorough understanding of the objects that you intend to inject.
+This is definitely a "great power, great responsibility" scenario, and using DI successfully requires a thorough understanding of the objects that you intend to inject.
 My goal here is to provide some guidelines for properly harnessing that power and avoiding common pitfalls.